gameflorist/dunedynasty/README.txt

  * The Allegro 5 developers.
  * The developers of DOSBox, MAME, ScummVM, Dune Legacy, and everyone else who worked on the AdLib/OPL/MIDI player code.
- * rcblanke, ShaiWa, Nyerguds, Stefan Hendriks, the Sound Card database and DOS Nostalgia for their soundtrack recordings.
+ * rcblanke, ShaiWa, Nyerguds, Stefan Hendriks, the Sound Card Database and DOS Nostalgia for their soundtrack recordings.
  * Peter, for help on various bits of the code, the music code, and AUDlib.
+ * Dracks for his help on the Flatpak package and other things.
  * Nyerguds, for his Dune II editor.
- * Bug reporters and other improvement suggestions: MrFlibble, Nyerguds, Zocom7, EagleEye, gerwin, Leolo, VileRancour, swt83, Paar, Akaine, Wesker, WillSo.
+ * Bug reports, improvement suggestions and testing: MrFlibble, Nyerguds, mellangr, clemorphy, Zocom7, EagleEye, gerwin, Leolo, VileRancour, swt83, Paar, Akaine, blam666, whipowill, sviscapi, Wesker, WillSo, johnmx, Shotweb, chrcoluk, leorockway, All3n-Hunt3r, gyroplast and Tiddalick.
  * Westwood Studios, for an amazing game!

 License